blynkkk/lib-python/README.md

 - Tested to work with: Raspberry Pi (any), ESP32, ESP8266

 ##### List of available operations:
- - Subscribe to connect/disconnect events
+ - Subscribe to connect/disconnect events (ssl connection available only for cPython lib)
  - Subscribe to read/write events of [virtual pins][blynk-vpins]
  - [Virtual Pin][blynk-vpins] write
  - [Virtual Pin][blynk-vpins] sync